LYNCH·LLP

 • What is Christian Chace's overall allowance rate?

-Yes.
-Allowance rates across the examiner's art units range from 76% to 92%.
-These per-unit figures are available in the detailed art-unit section.
+Allowance rates across his five art units range from 76% to 92%.
+This range reflects variation in the examiner's record within each distinct art unit.

 ◈ RESPONDING TO AN OFFICE ACTION